djey47/MMM-IDF-LOCALTRANSPORT/README.md

 * `oldThreshold`: 0.1, //if (1+x) of the updateInterval has passed since the last refresh... then the oldUpdateOpacity is applied
 * `debug`: false, //console.log more things to help debugging
 * `stations`: [] // stations/directions to monitor (bus, RERs, tramways and subways), as an array of objects with different properties (see example below):
-  - `type`: Mandatory: Possible values: `['bus', 'rers', 'tramways', 'velib', 'traffic', 'transiliens']`
+  - `type`: Mandatory: Possible values: `['bus', 'rers', 'tramways', 'velib', 'traffic', 'transiliens', 'transiliensTraffic']`
   - `line`: Mandatory for 'bus', 'rers', and 'tramways': typically the official name but you can check through:
     - 'bus-metros-rers-tramways': https://api-ratp.pierre-grimaud.fr/v3/lines/bus, https://api-ratp.pierre-grimaud.fr/v3/lines/rers, https://api-ratp.pierre-grimaud.fr/v3/lines/tramways, https://api-ratp.pierre-grimaud.fr/v3/lines/metros
     - traffic: https://api-ratp.pierre-grimaud.fr/v3/traffic, set the line as: [type, line], such as: ['metros', 6], ['rers', 'A']...
+    - transiliensTraffic: set the line as code, such as: 'L', 'J'...
     - not used for 'transiliens'.
   - `station`: Mandatory: [name of the station] ->
     - for 'bus-rers-tramways-metros', https://api-ratp.pierre-grimaud.fr/v3/stations/{type}/{line}